Last Updated on:

 Asian Handicap betting is a good way of lengthening the odds in games which pose a mismatch between two teams.
 It usually involves giving a team a plus or minus goal headstart, meaning one of the teams has to win by two or more goals for the bet to be successful.
 The Asian Handicap is a specific form of handicap betting.
 With this type of bet, you have two possible choices and you can also bet on half or quarter lines, so, for example ‘Over/under 2.5 goals’, in which case you are betting on whether there will be more or fewer than three strikes in a game.
 Hopefully these examples will answer some basics of the question of ‘How does football betting work?’

 In football, over/under markets don’t just apply to goals and we can have football betting explained by looking at other examples.
 For many matches nowadays, you can add to the thrill by betting on corners and cards.
-These types of bets tend to work along the same lines as those highlighted above, so you’ll usually bet on whether you think there will be more or less than 6.5 corner kicks or 3.5 yellow cards in a game and so on.
+These types of bets tend to work along similar lines as those highlighted above, so you’ll usually bet on whether you think there will be more or less than 6.5 corner kicks or 3.5 yellow cards in a game and so on.
+However, you can also change the standard format of a bet.
+For example, the Asian handicap explained for the corners market, means that you won’t lose if both sides have an equal number of corners.
 These types of bets can also be combined into accumulators, of which we’ll talk more about below: